ANSH3LL/plugin_movie/README.md

 # MovieRect properties
 - `MovieRect.texture` - reference to the `MovieRect`'s `MovieTexture`
-- `MovieRect.channel` - the audio channel used
+- `MovieRect.channel` - the audio channel used for audio playback
 - `MovieRect.playing` - false if playback is paused

 # MovieLoop